learningtapestry-archive/analytics/documentation/infrastructure/server-configuration.md

 * Install OpenVPN for private dev access.

 * Improvement:  git can't pull down just sub-folders, so CCrb uses ./core-app/run-tests.rb to trigger builds.
 Because not a sub-folder, builds will trigger on any LT git check-in.

+* Improvement:  figure out how to properly handle bundle install updates for learntac wo/ sudo access if can be avoided.

+* Improvement:  Start CCrb in a process monitor for better durability.